superoo7/superoo7.github.io/content/posts/chasm-scout-architecture-design.md

 John, my co-founder, and I immersed ourselves in running nodes and optimizing miners on Bittensor subnets.
 Despite my background with blockchain nodes since 2017 & John who is an early adopters of Bitcoin, we both faced challenges – losing money running miners or getting miners deregistered from the network is quite common.

-We found ourselves constantly improvising, even creating tools to track our mining activities and scripts to auto-claim rewards and bid for subnets registration when it's cheap.
+We found ourselves constantly improvising, even creating tools to track our mining activities and scripts to auto-claim rewards and bid for subnet registration when it's cheap.

 {{< twitter user="jlwhoo7" id="1762130523005284682" >}}